cri-o/cri-o/docs/crio.conf.5.md

   If set to true, all containers will run in read-only mode.

 **log_level**="error"
   Changes the verbosity of the logs based on the level it is set to.
 Options are fatal, panic, error, warn, info, and debug.
+This option supports live configuration reload.

 **log_dir**="/var/log/crio/pods"
   The default log directory where all logs will go unless directly specified by the kubelet